linhub15/hubertlin-site/_drafts/things-i-learned-from-my-first-paid-website.md

 ## Development

 Now that the hard parts out of the way, I began working with my graphics designer friend to set up the wireframe and prototype.
-We use [Adobe XD](https://www.adobe.com/ca/products/xd.html){: target="_blank"} cause it's got an amazing publish feature that lets the client see your prototype over the web and, of course, **it's****free**.&nbsp;
+We use [Adobe XD](https://www.adobe.com/ca/products/xd.html){: target="_blank"} cause it's got an amazing publish feature that lets the client see your prototype over the web and, of course, **it's&nbsp;****free**.&nbsp;

 With all the content compiled and ready to go, we setup the layout and get sign-off from the client.
 Next we content and images are put into the layout and again get client approval.
 Finally we add colors, background images and all the fancy stuff.
 At this point the client was pretty satisfied with the product because we consulted them after each major addition.